FATF Black & Grey: Best Way of Investment Measurement

 َWhat Exactly is The FATF Blacklist?

-Being blacklisted on the Financial Action Task Force (FATF) list is quite a challenge as it can put a harsh toll on a nation’s economy and international transactions.
-Iran was recently named onto this list, meanwhile Pakistan is on the FATF ‘grey list’ and has been notified and given 4 months to follow the FATF regulations or else they fall within the threat to be blacklisted.
+Being blacklisted on the Financial Action Task Force or as it is known FATF list, is quite a challenge as it can put a harsh role on a state’s economy and its international transactions, although nowadays these countries are named Call For Action.
+Iran had recently been named onto this list along with North Korea, meanwhile, Pakistan is on the FATF “grey list” and has been notified and given 4 months to follow the FATF regulations or else they fall within the threat to be blacklisted.
 What does this term really imply and what does it imply?
+What are the differences between Blacklisted countries and those who are in Greylist?

-One of the notable outcomes from the latest FATF plenary (19-21 February 2020) is that FATF put Iran on its blacklist due to Tehran’s failure to ratify the Palermo and Terrorist Financing Conventions, noncompliance with anti-terrorism standards and its non-implementation of the anti-money laundering polices.
+One of the notable outcomes from the latest FATF plenary (19-21 February 2020) is that FATF put Iran on its blacklist due to Tehran’s failure to ratify the Palermo and Terrorist Financing Conventions, noncompliance with anti-terrorism standards, and its non-implementation of the anti-money laundering policies.

-The Financial Action Task Force ‘grey list’ was formally called as the ‘other monitored jurisdictions’.
-It was stated in the FATF plenary outcomes,
+The Financial Action Task Force Greylist was formally called the other monitored jurisdictions.
+It was stated in the FATF plenary outcomes:

 – It is vital to maintain a good and clear status in the context of international business law in order to avoid any risks and future limitations.